 The Australian Cattle Dog operates independently when herding cattle.
 He tends to work close to the stock, but relies on force rather than eye for control.
 He is a silent, serious worker.
 A stubborn animal just makes him more determined, and a kick that would turn other dogs off from herding for life is likely to meet with open jaws.

-Most experienced owners feel that there is little if any difference in temperament between red heelers and blue heelers, contrary to popular belief.
+Most owners feel that there is little if any difference in temperament between red heelers and blue heelers.
 There is, however, a difference between working and show lines.
-Although the two are similar, the working type is even more intense and energetic than the show type, definitely not something the average pet owner is prepared to deal with but perfect for the ranch.
+Although the two are similar, the working type is even more intense and energetic than the show type, definitely not something the average pet owner is prepared to deal with but perfect for the working ranch.

 Overall, the AuCaDo is among the most rugged and sturdy of dogs.
 He usually enjoys a long, healthy life.